kdclaw3/sails-hook-webpackmiddleware/README.md

 ### About

 This project was created to use the webpack dev middleware and webpack hot middleware with sails v1.0+.
-For useage including basic webpack configuration see this example project [earth_rocker_project_boilerplate] (https://github.com/kdclaw3/earth_rocker_project_boilerplate)
+For usage including basic webpack configuration see this example project [earth_rocker_project_boilerplate] (https://github.com/kdclaw3/earth_rocker_project_boilerplate)

 ### Run